-If there is one thing that I enjoy writing about here at Upgraded Points, it is family vacations to Walt Disney World — a destination that is always changing thanks to new rides, airline routes, hotel openings, strategies, and so much more.
+If there is 1 thing that I enjoy writing about here at Upgraded Points, it is family vacations to Walt Disney World — a destination that is always changing thanks to new rides, airline routes, hotel openings, strategies, and so much more.

 As you probably already know, planning a trip to Orlando (like most family vacations) can be very time consuming and detail-oriented.
 We have already given you some great tips on making your trip to Disney as stress-free as possible as well as our Disney vacation packing list — now let’s dive in on where to stay in Orlando, FL.

 Table of contents

 - Group Priorities